anvetsu/reo/docs/tut.md

 # Motto - A Primer

-Modern digital computers are very good at consuming and processing large amounts of data.
-They are also good at dealing with various *types* of data - numbers, texts, vectors, lists and tables.
+Computing is mostly about consuming data and interpreting it to create useful information.
+Data comes in all forms imaginable - numbers, texts, lists, tables, images and so on.
+Fortunately, we have digital computers that can be programmed to deal with data at all scale and complexity.

 As the representation of data becomes more complex, computer users tend to depend on specialized tools.
 For example, spreadsheet programs are used for visualizing and manipulating tabular data.